jbndrf/RefCheckWebApp/README.md

-**Disclaimer:** This is a low-effort vibecoded webapp that started as a quick proof-of-concept to solve a personal problem.
-It eventually turned out to be useful enough that it might help other people too.
+**Disclaimer:** This is a low-effort vibecoded webapp that was supposed to solve a personal problem.
+It eventually turned out to be useful enough that it might help others too.